 Because I don't sell equipment (or accessories), I only have one agenda – to get the best possible performance out of the system you already own.
 If something needs changing, I will help you find the best solution to your problem(s) and fit your system context.
 That might mean the sexy new preamp you had your eye on, but more often than not, it's an inexpensive little something that can be purchased at your local hardware store.

 Any visit starts with a phone conversation.
 The more advanced information I have, the better the job I can do, but I also want to discover why you are searching for more performance from your existing system.
-It might be a specific problem, or it might be a case of "It's just not doing it for me anymore.", which is a perfectly good answer.
-The point is that the sizeable investment you have in your system isn't delivering.
+It might be a specific problem or a case of "It's just not doing it for me anymore, " which is a perfectly good answer.
+The point is that your sizeable investment in your system needs to deliver.
 I will ask you about what is in your current system, what changes you have made, and the physical characteristics of your listening room.
 I'll also ask you about the music you listen to and why.

-You might consider this reconnaissance.
+Consider this reconnaissance.
 There's no point in paying me to come and optimize your system's performance if there are basic things that need correcting first.
-Once we've the groundwork in place, we can start working in detail.
-It's yet another example of why investing in setup and optimization isn't just the only way to set about improving your system; it also demonstrates my commitment to making it the most cost-effective way.
+Once we've got the groundwork, we can start working in detail.
+It's another example of why investing in setup and optimization isn't just the only way to improve your system; it demonstrates my commitment to making it the most cost-effective way.
 I apply years of experience and considerable patience to refining system performance through repeated, minute adjustments.
 It's time-consuming and exacting – and my time is money.
-That's why you don't want me doing the essential spadework that's best completed before I even arrive.
+That's why you don't want me doing the essential spadework that's best completed before I arrive.

 What do I do once I get "hands-on" with your equipment?
-Please take a look at the How I Do It section to learn a little more about what's involved.
+Please look at the How I Do It section to learn more about what's involved.
 But here's something to consider -

-Q: What is it that really transforms even the most modest home audio system into an essential musical experience?
+Q: What is it that really transforms even the most modest home audio system into an essentially musical experience?

-A: The elimination of any noise or sound that is not actually part of the music.
+A: Eliminating any noise or sound that is not part of the music.

 Most people think audio performance is all about the noise a system makes, but it's really the noise it doesn't make that is important.
-It's an incredibly simple concept: The challenge lies in defining, locating, and eliminating that noise.
+It's a straightforward concept: The challenge lies in defining, locating, and eliminating that noise.